Penstemon barbatus

 Penstemon barbatus, known by the common names golden-beard penstemon, and beardlip penstemon, is a flowering plant native to the western United States.
-In Spanish-speaking New Mexico and southern Colorado, it is called varita de San Jose "St. Joseph's staff".

 The plant has spikes of clustered, tubular, scarlet blossoms with yellow hairs on their lower lip; the flowers are very attractive to hummingbirds.
-It is commonly grown in Xeriscape and conventional gardens, and several cultivars of different colors have been developed.
+It is commonly grown in xeriscape and conventional gardens.

-The late-summer flowering of Penstemon barbatus coincides with the southern migration of the Rufous hummingbird, and the hummingbirds use the Scarlet buglers as "filling stations" for their long trip south.
+The late-summer flowering of Penstemon barbatus coincides with the southern migration of the rufous hummingbird (Selasphorus rufus), and the hummingbirds use the flowers as "filling stations" for their long trip south.